USING OTHERS' WORK

 (end of indent)

-The distinction drawn between the languages treatment of time is interesting and relevant to the argument because...
+The distinction drawn between the languages and their treatment of time is interesting and relevant to the argument because...

 Omitting parts of a quotation